ciresdem/cudem/README.md

 **Figure 5.** Auto-gridded raw multibeam data

-# Filter the output and generate an IDW grid:
+The above results show some major artifacts from the raw multibeam data, so we then filter that output using the grits 'outlier' filter and re-generate the IDW grid with waffles:

 ```
 grits mb19_n48x50_w123x25_2024v1_filtered.tif -M outliers